 Post Katherine Gorge kayaking we meet back at the Coffee Club.
 We are now life members.
 Jill and Roger report that they covered the Katherine Gorge sprint of 3.2 kms in the unparalled time of 30 minutes.
 Since the Olympic record for the K1 2000 metres is about 30 seconds, some Olympic training is still required, but I don’t mention this.

 During their absence I have discovered the joy of the Katherine library which has also set a world record for a public library internet access charge of $6 per hour.
-A good book burning is deserved for unrivalled exploitation of the public.
+A good book burning is deserved as retaliation for the library’s unrivalled exploitation of the public.

 We have some final tasks before we leave.
 Woolworths is calling, as is shopping for a few car spares.
-We head for Repco to buy hoses and belts among other things but in keeping with all things mechanical leave empty handed.
-Katherine’s biggest car spares place has no spares for Australia’s second most popular four-wheel drive.
+We head for Repco to buy hoses and belts among other things but leave empty handed.
+Katherine’s biggest car spares shop has no spares for Australia’s second most popular four-wheel drive.

 Our time in Katherine is almost at an end.
 Time for a barbie at the hot springs and a moonlight swim.
 We head out to the springs for dinner.
 It’s the last supper in Katherine.